daniel-isidro/master_kschool/master_class_20.md

 * Three factors: random component (to what distribution it belongs), systematic component, link function.
 We only have to choose systm and link, the other is a given

 * In the Titanic dataset, the mean of survivors is 0.38.
-The naif model, nobody survived, is only 62% probably correct.
+The naif model where nobody survived, it is only 62% probably correct.
 That is why **accuracy is never a good metric**

+* For getting a model in R, we must convert the categorical values to factors:
+`titanic$Sex <- as.factor(titanic$Sex)`

+* In the Titanic exercise, Pclass1 is not included in the model as it is a combination of Pclass2 and Pclass2.
+Same with Sexfemale, it is complentary to Sexfemale

+* Intercept is \beta_0, the crossfing point with Y-axis

+* **Factors do not exist in python**, you have to convert categorical values into binary values

+### ROC curve

+* Validation technique for classification model
+* Sensitivity = true positive rate (TPR)
+* Specificity = true negative rate (TNR)